mathbarre/ConstrainedAndersonAcceleration/README.md

-# Convergence of Constrained Anderson Acceleration
+# Convergence of Constrained Vector Extrapolation

-Implementation of the Constrained Anderson Acceleration (CAA) method from ['reference'](https://arxiv.org/abs/2010.15482)
+Implementation of the Constrained Vector Extrapolation (or Constrainied Anderson Acceleration) method from ['reference'](https://arxiv.org/abs/2010.15482)

 ### Authors